-This Report was developed with input from diverse stakeholders, including patient advocacy organizations, clinicians, researchers, and manufacturers of the agents of focus in this review.
+This report was developed with input from diverse stakeholders, including individual patients, patient advocacy organizations, clinicians, researchers, and manufacturers of the agents of focus in this review.
+To obtain more detailed information about patient and caregiver perspectives, we also conducted a focus group with four patients, where we heard about their lived experiences in depth.